nortonsolutions/redrockCodecamp/seed/challenges-creation/user-management-project/user-management-05-bookmarkable.md

 ### Feature Specification

+* Same features as User Management Router project with the following changes
 * Make the SPA bookmarkable by having page placeholders for all possible navigation paths
 * Add a bootstrap navbar at the top of each page with a link to the home and user management page